 For example, the 11,700 litres of water required to make just 1 kg of cotton fabric would produce over 26 kg of wood-based viscose.

-Roxana Barbieru, Director Business Development Regenerated Cellulose and MFC explains that there is growing demand for renewable textiles by global brand owners, and Stora Enso is committed to providing them with high-quality and sustainable raw materials.
+Roxana Barbieru, Director Business Development Regenerated Cellulose and MFC at Stora Enso explains that there is growing demand for sustainable textiles by global brand owners, and Stora Enso is committed to providing them with high-quality and renewable raw materials.

 “Renewability is important as wood-based textiles can solve many of the challenges the textile industry is facing today.”

 While consumers have grown used to paying less to fill their wardrobes, these cheaper garments don't last and often end up in landfills.
 It's been estimated that as much as 95 percent of clothes discarded with domestic waste could be re-worn, reused, or recycled.